-Additional Information A person sharing a home with a person infected with hepatitis B within the past 3 months may be accepted following individual risk assessment if the risk of delaying
+Additional

-Reason for Change This entry has been modified in line with the recommendations of the SaBTO Donor
+Information A person sharing a home with a person infected with hepatitis B within the past 3 months may be accepted following individual risk assessment if the risk of delaying transplant outweighs the risk of transmission of hepatitis B.

-Selection Criteria Review Report published on 23rd July 2017.
+Reason for Change This entry has been modified in line with the recommendations of the SaBTO Donor Selection Criteria Review Report published on 23rd July 2017.